giatronchin/ObsidianVault-repo/Cisco CCNA/OSPF.md

 ## Default Route Propagation
 #gateway #edge-router

 Your network users will need to send packets out of your network to non-OSPF networks, such as the internet.
 This is where you will need to have a default static route that they can use.
 In the topology in the figure, R2 is connected to the internet and should propagate a default route to R1 and R3.
 The router connected to the internet is sometimes called the edge router or the gateway router.
-However, in OSPF terminology, the router located between an OSPF routing domain and a non-OSPF network is called the autonomous system boundary router (ASBR).
+However, in OSPF terminology, the router located between an OSPF routing domain and a non-OSPF network is called the <ins>autonomous system boundary router</ins> (**ASBR**).

 ![[Pasted image 20231002165452.png]]
 All that is required for R2 to reach the internet is a default static route to the service provider.